Blog Home / Knowledge / IFRS sustainability standards

 1. Improving Transparency and Accountability

 Investors, regulators, and consumers are demanding more transparency from companies on their environmental and social impacts.
-The IFRS Sustainability Standards provide a rigorous and structured way for companies to disclose this information, enhancing transparency.
-This transparency helps investors make more informed decisions, as they can better understand how companies are managing sustainability risks and opportunities.
+The IFRS Sustainability Standards provide a rigorous and structured way for companies to disclose this information, significantly enhancing transparency.

 2. Building Investor Confidence

-The new standards are designed to provide investors with reliable, comparable data on sustainability risks and impacts.
-With consistent information, investors can evaluate and compare companies on sustainability performance, which can influence investment decisions.
-In turn, this drives companies to integrate sustainable practices more closely with their core business operations.
+The new IFRS Sustainability Standards are designed to provide investors with reliable, comparable data on sustainability risks and impacts.
+With this consistent information, investors can effectively evaluate and compare companies on their sustainability performance, which significantly influences investment decisions (e.g., where capital is allocated and at what cost).
+In turn, this market pressure drives companies to integrate sustainable practices more closely with their core business operations (e.g., procurement, capital planning) rather than treating ESG as a separate, peripheral function.

 3. Global Consistency in Sustainability Reporting